survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Use --help to display the CLI options.
 ```

+To get a quick idea of webpack output, try this:

+1. Set up *app/index.js* so that it contains `console.log('Hello world');`.
+2. Execute `node_modules/.bin/webpack app/index.js build/index.js`.
+3. Examine *build/index.js*.
+You should see webpack bootstrap code that begins executing the code.
+Below the bootstrap you should find something familiar.

 T> We can use `--save` and `--save-dev` to separate application and development dependencies.
 The former will install and write to *package.json* `dependencies` field whereas the latter will write to `devDependencies` instead.

 ## Directory Structure

-To get started, we can implement a little site that loads some JavaScript, which we then build using webpack.
+To move further, we can implement a little site that loads some JavaScript, which we then build using webpack.
 After we progress a bit, we'll end up with a directory structure like this:

 - app/
   - index.js